andifalk/microservices-auth-authz-spring-security/lab3/README.md

 Please start this lab with project located in _lab3/initial_.

-As you can see the call to the other Microservice (to suggest ToDo's) is already implemented in the _ToDoService_.
+As you can see the call to the other Microservice (to suggest ToDo's) is already implemented in the _ToDoService_ and there is already a corresponding api endpoint provided for this (_/api/todos/suggest_).
-What's missing is the corresponding token, so currently the ToDo Microservice would report an 401 http status.
+What's missing is the corresponding token, so currently the ToDo Microservice would report an 401 http status if you try to call the endpoint _/api/todos/suggest_.

+Here is the provided ToDoService with the call to the other Microservice

 ```java
 package com.example.todo.service;